| May 19, 2021 |

 HOW SLEEP IMPROVES MENTAL HEALTH

 It is easy to lose focus on the importance of sleep and for most of us sleep is usually the first to go when we get overwhelmed with commitments or stress.
 According to Mental Health America, you're more likely to succeed at your tasks and enjoy greater well-being if you get adequate sleep.
 We also know nearly two-thirds of Americans say they lose sleep because of stress.
-Lack of of sleep is linked to the following significant health issues:
+Lack of sleep is linked to the following significant health issues:

 - a greater risk of depression and anxiety